junegunn/vim-plug/README.md

 unconditionally with the bang-versions of the commands: `PlugInstall!` and `PlugUpdate!`.

-Make sure to escape BARs when you write `do` option inline as they are mistakenly recognized as command separator for Plug command.
+Make sure to escape BARs and double-quotes when you write `do` option inline as they are mistakenly recognized as command separator or the start of the trailing comment.

 ```vim
 Plug 'junegunn/fzf', { 'do': 'yes \| ./install' }